therealnefex/scripts-games/README.md

-# scripts-games
-games and scripts
+# hello here we have scripts and uncopylocked games